MediaJockey/Support/README.md

-# the npm website public issue tracker
+# The MediaJockey issue tracker

-This is the community space for the npm website, http://www.npmjs.com.
+This is the community space for MediaJockey website, http://mrdiajockeybd.wordpress.com.
 It will be used to announce major changes, forecast what we are working on, and to field issues with the website.